 - Manager: a handle to interact with a package manager - Extractor: a controller to use a manager to extract metrics of interest - Analysis: A caliper analysis means attempting to build containers across versions of a library, and run against scripts for tests to assess functionality. - Version repository: a repository created by an extractor that tagged commits for package releases - Metrics: are a type of classes that can extract a single timepoint, or a change over time (e.g., lines changed).
 You can see example metrics that have been extracted under in the vsoch/caliper-metrics

 Managers

-A manager is a handle to interact with a package, whether that be software or data.
+A manager is a handle to interact with a package.